Website icon Xpert.Digital

 Inflation: Energy prices are rising – Image: Veja|Shutterstock.com

-Consumer prices for household energy, heating oil and fuel have risen significantly since the beginning of the year.
-This is shown by the graphic based on the latest figures from the Federal Statistical Office.
-Prices for household energy have increased by 6.5 percent since January.
-This includes the prices for electricity, gas and other fuels.
-The prices for heating oil and fuel rose by over 26 percent in the same period.
-The overall consumer price index excluding energy, however, only rose by 3.3 percent.
+Consumer prices for household energy, heating oil, and fuels have risen significantly since the beginning of the year.
+This is shown in the graphic based on the latest figures from the Federal Statistical Office.
+Household energy prices have increased by 6.5 percent since January.
+This includes prices for electricity, gas, and other fuels.
+Prices for heating oil and fuels rose by over 26 percent during the same period.
+In contrast, the overall consumer price index excluding energy rose by only 3.3 percent.

-Whether inflation as a whole will weaken again next year is controversial among experts.
-According to the Federal Ministry of Economics, price increases for producers and consumers are primarily due to temporary special developments: raw material prices have risen noticeably within a year.
-However, a large part of the price rally simply represents a catch-up to pre-crisis levels.
-Secondly, measures from the climate package came into force at the beginning of the year.
-In particular, the introduction of CO2 pricing for the areas of transport and building heating as well as the increase in vehicle tax for certain vehicles with combustion engines should be mentioned here.
-Thirdly, the inflation rate rose from minus 0.3% to 1.0% from December 2020 to January 2021 primarily because the temporary reduction in sales tax rates had expired.
-Many central banks assess the situation similarly and do not raise their key interest rates, as the graphic shows.
-Central banks have the monetary policy tools at their disposal to counteract inflation: They could end the flow of money, increase key interest rates and thus reduce demand for credit and money creation.
+Whether inflation will weaken overall next year is a matter of debate among experts.
+According to the Federal Ministry for Economic Affairs and Energy, the price increases for producers and consumers are primarily due to temporary, exceptional developments: While raw material prices have risen noticeably within the past year, a large part of this price rally simply represents a return to pre-crisis levels.
+Secondly, measures from the climate package came into effect at the beginning of the year.
+These include, in particular, the introduction of CO2 pricing for the transport and building heating sectors, as well as the increase in vehicle tax for certain combustion engine vehicles.
+Thirdly, the inflation rate rose from -0.3% in December 2020 to 1.0% in January 2021 primarily because the temporary reduction in VAT rates took effect.
+Many central banks assess the situation similarly and are not raising their key interest rates, as the chart shows.
+Central banks have the monetary policy tools at their disposal to counteract inflation: they could stop the flood of money, raise key interest rates and thereby reduce credit demand and money creation.

-Price development basically shows the change in the amount that has to be invested to purchase goods and services.
-The Federal Statistical Office publishes data on price developments in Germany.
-The most important indicator for the development of consumer prices is the inflation rate in Germany.
-This refers to monetary devaluation, which is characterized by a constant rise in the price level for end products (consumer goods, capital goods).
-The calculation of inflation is based on the price development of a defined shopping basket made up of different everyday products and services.
-What is particularly important from a consumer perspective is the price development for energy and raw materials, which in turn has a major influence on the prices of consumer goods and food.
+Price trends essentially reflect the change in the amount of money required to purchase goods and services.
+Data on price trends in Germany is published by the Federal Statistical Office.
+The most important indicator of consumer price trends in Germany is the inflation rate.
+This rate represents the devaluation of money, characterized by a steady increase in the price level of final products (consumer goods and capital goods).
+Inflation is calculated based on the price development of a defined basket of goods and services for everyday needs.
+From a consumer perspective, price trends for energy and raw materials are particularly important, as these significantly influence the prices of consumer goods and food.

 Energy prices are rising sharply – Image: Statista